oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab9.md

    ![Key Vault](./images/Screenshot_2025-10-03_16.06.27_verify.png "Verify the new tablespace was created")

-## Task 2: Mark the key as Non-Extractable
+## Task 2: Generate a Non-Extractable key

 1. Login to Key Vault as user **KVRESTADMIN**